 where $B_j(\z)$ are polynomials and $\gamma_j$ are \emph{generic exponents}, i.e.\ exponents that are not identically equal to any integer.
 For Feynman integrals, $\gamma_j$ are functions of symbolic regulators, such as the dimensional regulator.
 The explicit form of $u$ (or $B_j$) and the rational functions $\varphi_{R, L}$ depends on the specific problem one is interested in -- for our identifications see subsection~\ref{subsec:applic-fi}.
 We study classes of integrals with the same $u(\z)$ and different rational functions $\ph_{L,R}$, namely Feynman integrals within the same family.

 We also assume that these (regulated) integrands vanish at the boundaries of integration.
 Hence, we can write \emph{integration by parts identities (IBPs)} as

 or equivalently,

 for a list of $n$ rational functions $\xi^{(R)}_j$ and $\xi^{(L)}_j$.
-By generating and solving a large number of these identities, one can decompose any integral $|\varphi_R\ra$ into a \emph{basis} of linearly independent integrals $\left\{|e_j^{(R)}\ra\right\}_{j=1}^\nu$, commonly called \emph{master integrals}, where $\nu$ is the (finite) dimension of the vector space of integrals.
+By generating and solving a large number of these identities, one can decompose any integral $|\varphi_R\ra$ into a \emph{basis} of linearly independent integrals $\left\{|e_j^{(R)}\ra\right\}_{j=1}^\nu$, commonly called \emph{master integrals},\footnote{We stress that, in this work, a basis of master integrals is defined to be a set of integrals that is linearly independent with respect to the set of relations in~\eqref{eq:ibpclass}.
+Identities which cannot be written in this form, such as some symmetry relations satisfied by Feynman integrals, are not taken into account at this stage.
+In practical applications, one can easily mod out results by these additional identities after the decomposition with respect to eq.s~\eqref{eq:ibpclass} has been obtained (see e.g.\ the massive two-loop sunrise example in section~\ref{sec:ex}).} where $\nu$ is the (finite) dimension of the vector space of integrals.
 One can similarly reduce dual integrals $\la\varphi_L|$ into a dual basis $\left\{\la e_j^{(L)}|\right\}_{j=1}^\nu$.
 In this work we are however interested in a more direct method for achieving such decompositions.

 Our main goal is the computation of \emph{rational scalar products}

 between left and right integrals.
 These are referred to as \emph{intersection numbers}.
 Intersection numbers are obviously linear in both $\varphi_L$ and $\varphi_R$ and consistent with the identities in eq.s~\eqref{eq:ibpclass}.